legacy-orchid/Website/content/docs/widget.md

 The `app/Http/Widgets` folder to create a class of the widget template like a controller, a widget can also have its own view.

-Recommended siting widget files in a subdirectory views.
+Recommended sitting widget files in a subdirectory views.
 ```php
 namespace App\Http\Widgets;